PaulZC/IridiumSBD/documentation/README.md

 This library, **IridiumSBD**, uses Iridium's **SBD** ("Short Burst Data") protocol to send and receive short messages to/from the Iridium hub.
 SBD is a "text message"-like technology that supports the transmission of text or binary messages up to a certain maximum size (270 bytes received, 340 bytes transmitted).

 Breakout boards for the 9602 and 9603N are available in different formats.
-[Rock 7 Mobile](http://rock7mobile.com) provide the original 9602-based
-[RockBLOCK MK2](http://www.rock7mobile.com/products-rockblock) and the newer, more compact, 9603N-based [RockBLOCK 9603](http://www.rock7mobile.com/products-rockblock-9603).
-Both breakouts are also available from SparkFun: [RockBLOCK MK2](https://www.sparkfun.com/products/13745) and [RockBLOCK 9603N](https://www.sparkfun.com/products/14498).
-Both of these breakouts use serial (UART) interfacing.
-The [Qwiic Iridium 9603N](https://github.com/PaulZC/Qwiic_Iridium_9603N) provides I2C support instead of serial, allowing you to add Iridium SBD communication to any Qwiic or I2C project.
+Most of these breakouts use serial (UART) interfacing but I2C is possible too and this version of the library supports both.
+A full set of [examples](https://github.com/PaulZC/IridiumSBD/tree/master/examples) demonstrate how to use both interfaces.

 ## Serial "3-wire" Interfacing